makrai/notes/yang2109-eliminate-lang-in-multiling.md

   from semantic related components in multilingual representations pre-trained
   * only uses simple linear operations, e.g. matrix factorization and orthogonal projection
-* reveals that for weak-alignment multilingual systems, the principal components of semantic spaces primarily encodes language id
+* for weak-alignment multilingual systems, the principal components of semantic spaces primarily encodes language id
 * We evaluate the LIR on a cross-lingual
   * question answer retrieval task (LAReQA)
     * almost 100% relative improvement in MAP for weak-alignment models